 You’re most likely going to predict what happens next, Espen’s mother refuses to play, or even interact, with her son which ultimately results in him going on on his own whilst she is asleep.
 Upon awakening, you run out of the cabin and down to the docks only to see Espen in a boat rowing away by an unknown stranger.
 Instantly, you begin to follow them, even though this kind of contradicts what we have just been shown.
 Just before this happens, we are given a montage of life from the perspective of the mother – no father around to help with raising Espen and her declaring that she doesn’t pay attention as she doesn’t actually love her son.
 Which seems to not come into play when she risks her life trying to get Espen back.

-Whilst looking for Espen, you stumble upon an old abandoned village which speaks of a man, Old Erik, who would come at night and take away naughty children.
-Is this whose responsible for Espen’s kidnapping?
+Whilst looking for Espen, you stumble upon an old abandoned village that speaks of a man, Old Erik, who would come at night and take away naughty children.
+Is this who’s responsible for Espen’s kidnapping?
 From here on, it’s going to get dark as you venture deep into the unknown with your torch in hand as you brave the Woods in search of your son.
 However, you’re not alone in this place as you’ll soon find out while being stalked by mythical beasts and uncovering dark truths about yourself and the land around you.

 One of the key factors in a stealthy, action-adventure, horror game is that you have solid controls which work with you and not against you.
 Into the Woods controls worked perfectly in this regard.
 The game is rather simple in premise with the option to crouch, run, interact with items and use your torch.
 With that being said, not everything is perfect.
 The characters themselves feel a little ‘heavy’, which is fine, as it gives the game a more realistic feel and I would take a heavy character over a light and floaty one, but it does make the movement seem a little clunky – but not too much to get in the way.

-Also, for the first half hour or so, the game is pretty much a walking simulator as you just walk around, interact with a few things and then walk to another area.
+Also, for the first half-hour or so, the game is pretty much a walking simulator as you just walk around, interact with a few things and then walk to another area.
 Again, not a bad thing as the game is setting up the story and introducing us to the two least likeable characters I’ve ever seen, but it’s something to be aware of.
 Speaking of which, there are a lot of documents you can pick up and read throughout your adventure through the woods, each one providing more information about what’s happening and a glimpse at local folklore, all of which is very interesting and great to discover and read about.

 However, it isn’t long until you are into the meat of the game.
 The sun goes down, it’s pitch black, all you have is your torch for company and your inner monologue to converse with yourself.
 Then suddenly, without warning, the screen begins to shake and you hear a loud bang which continues about a second apart.
 You turn off your light, crouch down and walk slowly out of a cave and hide near a bush as you slowly pan your camera around.
 You see a shadow of something big go past as it continues to stomp and roar.
 That’s right, there’s only a massive Troll stalking you!
 The whole ‘turn off your torch and crouch’ defensive mechanic seems to work fine as you evade its dirty hands!